yamar-s/desafio-OBoticario/README.md

 # OBoticario Backend Test

 The project was done using the [express generator template](https://expressjs.com/pt-br/starter/generator.html).
 The tests were developed using the Jest framework.
-The documentation was created with the swagger.
+The documentation was created with postman.

 ## Doc
 [Postman documentation](https://documenter.getpostman.com/view/8414349/TzJrDf1B)